 - a.
 In our opinion and according to the information and explanations given to us, Company is generally regular in depositing with appropriate authorities undisputed statutory dues of Income tax, , Service Tax/ Goods and Service Tax, Custom duty, Cess, Provident Funds, ESI and any other statutory dues applicable to it.
-According to the information and explanations given to us, there are no undisputed dues, payable in respect of above as at 31st March, 2020 for a period of more than six months from the date on which they became payable - b.
-According to information and explanations given to us, there were no material dues of Income tax, Service Tax/ Goods and Service Tax, Custom duty, Cess, Provident Funds, ESI and any other statutory dues as applicable which have not been deposited on account of any dispute. - 8.
-In our opinion and according to the information and explanation given to us, the Company has not defaulted in repayment of any dues to a financial institutions and banks.
+According to the information and explanations given to us, there are no undisputed dues, payable in respect of above as at 31st March, 2021 for a period of more than six months from the date on which they became payable. - According to information and explanations given to us, there were no material dues of Income tax, Service Tax/ Goods and Service Tax, Custom duty, Cess, Provident Funds, ESI and any other statutory dues as applicable which have not been deposited on account of any dispute.

+- 8. In our opinion and according to the information and explanation given to us, the Company has not defaulted in repayment of any dues to the Banks or financial institutions.
 The company has not issued any debentures during the year or in the preceding year. - 9.
-In our opinion and on the basis of information and explanations given to us, the company has not raised money by way of initial public offer or further public offer (including debt instruments) or terms loans during the year. - 10.
+In our opinion and on the basis of information and explanations given to us, the company has not raised money by way of initial public offer or further public offer (including debt instruments) and the Working Capital terms loan (GECL) received during the year, the part of which was used for short term advance. - 10.
 According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - 11.
 The Company has not paid/provided for managerial remuneration during the year and therefore reporting under clause (xii) of the Order is not applicable. - 12.
 According to the explanation given to us, the company is not a Nidhi Company and therefore the provisions of clause (xii) of the Order are not applicable. - 13.
-According to the information and explanations given to us, and based on our examinations of the records of the company, transactions with related parties are in compliance with section 177 and section 188 of the Act, where applicable and the details of the transaction have been disclosed in Ind AS financial statement as required by the applicable accounting standards. - 14.
-According to the explanation and information given to us, the company has not made preferential allotment of private placement of shares or fully or partly paid convertible debentures and hence reporting under clause 3 (xiv) of the Order is not applicable to the Company.

-15. According to the explanations given to us, and based on our examination of the records of the company, during the company has not entered into non-cash transaction with directors or connected with them.
-Accordingly, paragraph3 (xv) of the Order is not applicable.

-16. According to the information and explanations given to us, the company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
+According to the information and explanations given to us, and based on our examinations of the records of the company, transactions with related parties are in compliance with section 177 and section 188 of the Act, where applicable and the details of the transaction have been disclosed in the financial statement as required by the applicable accounting standards. - 14.
+According to the explanation and information given to us, the company has not made preferential allotment of private placement of shares or fully or partly paid convertible debentures and hence reporting under clause 3 (xiv) of the Order is not applicable to the Company. - 15.
+According to the explanations given to us, and based on our examination of the records of the company, during the company has not entered into non-cash transaction with directors or persons connected to its directors and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - According to the information and explanations given to us, the company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.